 SCUBA Diving and Snorkeling

-As the Pacific waters recede and low tide takes over the shoreline, many new rocks, crevices, and pools of trapped ocean life are revealed.
-When you peer into any of these leftover pools, you’re sure to find a plethora of life.
+As the Pacific waters recede and the low tide takes over the shoreline, many new rocks, crevices, and pools of trapped ocean life appear.
+When you peer into any of these tidepools, you’re sure to find sea life.
 These pools are thriving with all sorts of organisms.
-The tidepools are a terrific place to learn more about the native oceanic flora and fauna.
-Four tidepool viewing areas are suggested: Reef Point, Pelican Point, Treasure Cove, and Rocky Bight.
-As a conservancy, first and foremost, it is important to always respect the rules and regulations put in place to keep this land, and its native species, safe and healthy.
-Please follow all suggestions when visiting the pools.
+The tidepools are a terrific place to learn more about native oceanic life.
+Visit one of the four tidepool viewing areas at Reef Point, Pelican Point, Treasure Cove, and Rocky Bight.
+Please follow all conservation suggestions when visiting the pools.

 Guided Nature Hikes

-Crystal Cove State Park offers a number of different interpretive programs, including guided nature hikes.
-These hikes are held all year-round, and are quite a popular way to spend a winter day at the park.
+Crystal Cove State Park offers several different interpretive programs, including guided nature hikes.
+These hikes are held all year-round and are quite a popular way to spend a winter day at the park.
 Park staff and teaching professionals are available to conduct a range of activities to help keep you busy during your stay.
-It’s a great way to really dive deeper into what Crystal Cove has to show its visitors.
+It’s a great way to dive deeper into what Crystal Cove has to show its visitors.

 There are about 18 miles of trails to roam about through the 2,400 acres of this state park.
-The trails are frequented by many different modes of transportation; whether by foot, by steed, or by bicycle.
-If you’re planning on staying parked at the campgrounds, it’s well advised to bring a bike to help you get around at a quicker pace.
-Many of the park’s trails are easily accessed from the campground, as is the beach, but the walk can take a bit longer than you may hope for.
-Two wheels tend to get you there faster than two feet on their own.
+The paths are frequented by many different modes of transportation, whether by foot, by horse, or by bicycle.
+If you’re planning on staying parked at the campgrounds, it’s advised to bring a bike to help you get around.
+Many of the park’s trails are easily accessed from the campground, as is the beach, but the walk can take a bit longer than you may hope: two wheels tend to get you there faster than two feet.

 There is a vast diversity of wildlife to see at the park.
-Many visitors will come to witness birds migrating through the park, as well as species that call this place “home”.
+Many visitors will come to witness birds migrating through the park, as well as species that call this place home.
 Besides busy birds, the park houses all sorts of mammals and reptiles, among other creatures, great and small.
-In the woodlands, spot coyotes, wood rats, and rattlesnakes.
+In the woodlands, try and spot coyotes, wood rats, and rattlesnakes.
 Along the shore, see seals, otters, and starfish.
-You’re sure to find a plethora of critters, but always maintain a safe and proper distance.
-As a conservancy, first and foremost, it is important not to disturb the natural order of things at the park.
+You’re sure to find a plethora of critters but always maintain a safe and proper distance from these creatures.

 There are about 18 miles of hiking trails at Crystal Cove State Park.
 You’ll certainly have plenty to keep you busy if being on your feet is what you like to do best.
 Over 2,000 acres of native wilderness is laid out across varying elevations and landscapes.
 You’ll go from sandy shorelines to deep woodlands and mountainous backcountry.
 You can even discover what lies within Moro Canyon, as well as above it.
 No matter where your feet take you, you can be sure that you will discover beautiful, breathtaking vistas.

 There isn’t much fishing allowed along the coastline of Laguna Beach, as the State Marine Reserve and State Marine Conservation Area have conjoined efforts to improve marine life.
-Since enacted, efforts have allowed for a great improvement in the size, type, and supply of fish in these waters.
-Crystal Cove State Park is one area that actually allows fishing, even as a conservancy, being that it is just along the border of Laguna Beach.
-You can enjoy all the efforts taken by these organizations by being able to catch some spectacular fish.
+Since enacted, efforts have allowed for a significant improvement in the size, type, and supply of fish in these waters.
+Crystal Cove State Park is one area that allows fishing.
+Some of the species caught along the beach include perch, sand bass, corbina, and rockfish.